-Smaller farms are more sensitive to increases in operating costs such as utilities, fuel, labour and fertilizer.
-The average farm size in Alberta is trending upwards and as operating costs increase this trend will be accelerated threatening the feasibility of smaller operations.
+The average farm size in Alberta is trending upwards (2016 Census of Agriculture) and as operating costs increase this trend will be accelerated.
 Grain drying is an unavoidable step required to prevent product quality deterioration and spoilage and is also difficult to predict.
 Some policy considerations are provided below to help reduce the operating cost of grain drying, while also reducing greenhouse gas emissions.

 - Remove the carbon levy for natural gas and propane fuel consumption on meters specifically designated for grain drying (sub-metered on grain dryer).
 The proposed federal carbon levy will increase grain drying costs by over 100% for natural gas and up to 27% for propane-fired systems by 2030.
 This can result in annual cost increases of approximately \$1,500 for average sized farms and up to \$24,380 for large farms.
 Increased carbon pricing will not reduce emissions related to drying operations as drying is required to prevent spoilage and ensure grain quality.
 Increasing carbon prices will however put disproportionate pressure on smaller farms.
-Instead, incentives should be applied to encourage efficient grain drying technologies and practices. - Expand natural gas infrastructure to supply grain drying sites currently using diesel or propane.
+Instead, incentives should be applied to encourage efficient grain drying technologies and practices including those in section 3.4 Efficiency Measures. - Expand natural gas infrastructure to supply grain drying sites currently using diesel or propane.
 Natural gas will reduce operating costs of drying when compared to diesel or propane, as well as emit approximately 30% less GHG emissions than diesel, and 17% less GHG emission than propane.
-Diesel is the second choice fuel for cost effectiveness; however, many large dryers are only compatible with natural gas or propane, therefore, if natural gas is not available, propane must be used. - Incentivize and encourage farmers utilizing diesel or propane drying systems to switch to natural gas-fired systems through the use of rebates or tax incentives.
-The cost of installing a natural gas service could be subsidized to encourage the switch from propane or diesel to natural gas.
-On a larger scale, the natural gas infrastructure network should be expanded to provide access to more farming communities. - Provide a grain drying specific rebate to producers who dry grain using methods with lower energy and emissions.
+Diesel is the second-choice fuel for cost effectiveness; however, many large dryers are only compatible with natural gas or propane, therefore, if natural gas is not available, propane must be used.
+Details on the existing natural gas infrastructure are in section 2.3 Natural Gas Infrastructure. - Incentivize and encourage farmers utilizing diesel or propane drying systems to switch to natural gas-fired systems through the use of rebates or tax incentives.
+The cost of extending and installing a natural gas service can be incentivised to encourage the switch from propane or diesel to natural gas.
+On a larger scale, the natural gas infrastructure network should be expanded to provide access to more farming communities.
+Details on existing incentives are in section 1.6 Current Incentives. - Provide a grain drying specific rebate to producers who dry grain using methods with lower energy and emissions.
 This rebate could be calculated per bushel based on historical drying information and given to the producers when the grain is brought to market.
 More site-specific rebates could also be completed with the analysis of utility bills during the drying season.
-Rebates can also be supplied for the use of energy efficient methods such as Natural Air Drying (Solar) systems, burner cleaning and fuel optimization, rooftop exhaust fans and in-bin air distribution systems. - Provide funding for research into in-bin drying system operations.
-Findings suggest higher efficiency is achieved when higher supply air temperatures are provided; however, damage to the grain can occur when supply air temperatures are too hot.
-This maximum temperature can vary depending on the type of grain dried, air distribution system, airflow rate, etc. Manufacturer supply air temperature recommendations are available for continuous dryers and batch dryers, however, no standard recommendation is available for inbin drying systems.
-Research into maximum and optimum supply temperatures for different bin systems and operating parameters is recommended to optimize energy efficiency and reduce operating costs for in-bin systems.
+Rebates can also be supplied for the use of energy efficient methods such as Natural Air Drying (Solar) systems, burner cleaning and fuel optimization, rooftop exhaust fans and in-bin air distribution systems.
+More information can be found in section 3.4 Efficiency Measures